Home › Intelligence › Personnel Accountability › Jones, Deshawn B

 Sources

-- U.S. Department of Justice — investigation findings regarding attacks on Rodarick Lee Hayes and systemic conditions in Georgia prisons.
+- U.S. Department of Justice — investigation findings on repeated attacks of Rodarick Lee Hayes at Augusta.

 Positions Held